AEM7130/class-repo/README.md

 The objective of this course is to familiarize you with computational methods for economics.
 In this course you should learn why we need computational methods for certain types of problems, the theory behind the methods, and most importantly, how to use them in practice.
 The first part of the course covers general basics of computing and doing computational research.
 The second part covers optimization and function approximation.
 The third part covers basic dynamic theory and then goes over a selection of methods for solving dynamic models either numerically or empirically.
 The fourth part covers prediction and machine learning.
 The course concludes with how to use high performance computing resources like computing clusters.
 The beginning of the course is heavy on theory to understand what is happening inside your machine when solving numerical models.
 As we begin studying techniques to solve economic problems you will also apply them in practice.

 I will be teaching the class in Julia.
 Julia is becoming widely used in computational economics because it's open source, it has many packages to employ the methods we will learn and practice, and it's fast and intuitive. **Please set up a GitHub (https://github.com) account before class starts.** Much of what we do can be easily ported to R, Python, MATLAB, and C.

+## Integrity of credit

+I expect every student in this course to abide by the Cornell University Code of Academic Integrity.
+I strongly encourage collaboration in this course, but each student is responsible for making sure that she or he follows the rules laid out in this syllabus, and with those stated in the Code of Academic Integrity.
+Any student found to have violated the stated policies on problem sets and papers will receive a zero for that assignment.
+Multiple violations in a semester may result in failure of the course.
+The Code of Academic Integrity is available for review here: https://cuinfo.cornell.edu/aic.cfm.

 ## Readings